 On the occasion of the 10th anniversary of the International Federation of Finance Museums (IFFM), the Bank of Italy and the Museum of Saving organized the international conference “Digitalization and financial awareness”, which was held in Rome on the 3rd and 4th October.

-The conference was a unique opportunity for finance museums, academics, policy makers, media and the financial industry to debate on financial education’s challenges and priorities.
+The conference was a unique opportunity for finance museums, academics, policy makers, media and the financial industry to debate on challenges to financial education and its priorities.

 Among the issues covered in the Conference the impact of digitalization on learning and public engagement processes, as well as the role of digitalization on financial education and inclusion.